Correlation without causality keeps alive the myth of ventilation as good

 7.4.1 "The air within the repository should not be stagnant.
 There should be sufficient air movement to avoid pockets of stagnant air."

 7.4.2 "It is important that shelves be adequately ventilated to allow the free movement of air."

 The standard does however, advocate boxing, which ensures stagnant air:

 C.2.2 "Boxes and lids should be of acid-free board of 2 mm thickness."

-I have never before on this website criticised named people (the standards are anonymous) but there are two serious points to be made about ventilation mania and its careless transmission through the peer reviewed literature.
+I have never before on this website criticised named people (the standards are anonymous).
+I do so because there are two serious points to be made about ventilation mania and its careless transmission through the peer reviewed literature.
 The first is that it vastly increases the cost and complexity of storage and display, where the emphasis should instead be put on ensuring uniformity of temperature, so that localised high RH cannot arise.
 The second issue is that the widespread and persistent misunderstanding of basic scientific principles shames our supposedly science-based profession.
-There is an abundance of highly specialised chemical analysis displayed in the volume of the Turin conference, but the basics of thermodynamics and atmospheric physics seem not to have entered the syllabus of conservation training.
+The basics of thermodynamics and atmospheric physics seem not to have entered the syllabus of conservation training.

 It includes simple experiments to demonstrate air movement under pressure gradients.